engineering prints = Inexpensive large wall art

 I’m super happy with how this project turned out.
 Dub and I may or may not have hung out in his room and just stared at them for awhile.
 He tells me he plans to use the frames as mini shelves for all his important little treasures.

-Like the look, but not in the mood to take on a project?
+Are you a fan of this look, but not in the mood to take on a project?
 Try these similar, inexpensive frames here.

 - Adhesive Spray